 Read Helen’s account of the trip:

-CTA members know that Ireland is a great destination for coach tour holidays – a fact that was made very clear during a recent Fáilte Ireland fam trip for British coach and group operators I was lucky enough to join.
+CTA members know that Ireland is a great destination for coach tour holidays – a fact that was made very clear during a recent fam trip for British coach and group operators organised by Tourism Ireland, Tourism Northern Ireland and Fáilte Ireland that I was lucky enough to join.